 - Develop NOAA modeling strategies from the near- to long-terms that inform the comprehensive modeling systems annual operating plan and the map for integrated implementation for NOAA operations, applications, and research objectives across programs, laboratories, centers, and grant programs.

-- Articulate values and priorities for NOAA modeling that are informed by agency mission responsibilities, the NOAA Science Advisory Board, NOAA Science Council, community partners, and operational systems.
+Articulate values and priorities for NOAA modeling that are informed by agency mission responsibilities, the NOAA Science Advisory Board, NOAA Science Council, community partners, and operational systems.

-Members of the NOAA Modeling Board are director-level leaders of NOAA programs, laboratories, or centers at the Senior Executive Service.
+Members of the NOAA Modeling Team are director-level leaders of NOAA programs, laboratories, or centers at the Senior Executive Service.
 Members shall be authorized to make policy and strategic decisions and speak on behalf of their Line Office’s leadership, particularly for resource priorities and investments.
 Members will continuously represent and inform the Assistant Administrator, strategic planning team, policy coordination teams, and Chief Financial Officer for their Line Office while also serving the NOAA-wide mission.
-With concurrence from the NOAA Modeling Board, each member may specify a designated alternate.
+With concurrence from the NOAA Modeling Team, each member may specify a designated alternate.

 Decisions will be affirmed in sequential steps:

-- A majority consensus of the members electronically or in person followed by;
+A majority consensus of the members electronically or in person followed by;

 Written or electronic concurrence by each of the Line Offices.
 If consensus is not reached, the NOAA Modeling Team Chairs will raise the issue to the Earth Science Integration Board.